 Please note that as part of the application process, you will authorize the Johnston County Clerk of Superior Court to inform the Sheriff of Johnston County whether or not the clerks’ records contain the record of any involuntary mental commitment proceeding under Article 5 of Chapter 122C of the General Statutes in which you have been named as a respondent.
 The purpose of this release is to enable the Sheriff to determine your qualification and competence to purchase and handle a handgun.

 The Johnston County Sheriff’s Office offers this online service as a convenience to the community.
 In addition to the per permit fee of $5, the system will charge a per transaction fee for the convenience of applying and paying for your permits online.
 The convenience fee is not collected by the Sheriff.
 This fee is paid to the company that provides this order, payment and processing system to the public.
-You do have the option of applying and paying via cash in person at the Sheriff’s Office.
-By doing so, you will not be charged the convenience fee.

 Please note that this website has been certifed to work using the following browsers: IE 8 or higher, Firefox, Safari or Chrome.